Ariel-Mutebi/circle-discovery/README.md

 # circle-discovery

-Efficiently discover all points of interest within a geographic circle, bypassing result limits in nearby-search APIs using barycentric fixed-mass search.
+Efficiently discover all points of interest within a geographic circle, bypassing result limits in nearby-search APIs using an adaptive barycentric search.

 ## The problem